Red imported fire ant: Competition

 As mentioned, red imported fire ants and Argentine ants compete with each other.
 Mortality rates vary in different scenarios (i.e. mortality rates in colony confrontation is lower than those confronting each other in the field).
 Major workers can also withstand more injuries to their bodies, thus increasing the mortality rate of Argentine ants.
 For an Argentine ant colony to successfully wipe out a monogyne colony of 160,000 workers, the colony would need 396,800 workers.
 A colony that has reduced in size due to successful bait treatment are prone to predation by Argentine ants.
 The ants may play a vital role in removing weakened fire ant colonies, and they may also be important in slowing the spread of these fire ants, especially in heavily infested Argentine ant areas.
 Despite this, Argentine ant populations in the southeastern United States have declined following the introduction of the red imported fire ant.

+Red imported fire ants may reduce butterfly numbers due to eggs and caterpillar predation and have been linked to butterfly species declines including Schaus swallowtails (Papilio aristodemus).